Kasaya (clothing): Uttarāsaṅga

 A robe covering the upper body.
 It comes over the undergarment, or antarvāsa.
 In representations of the Buddha, the uttarāsaṅga rarely appears as the uppermost garment, since it is often covered by the outer robe, or saṃghāti.
+Or can be worn with a jacket or cardigan.

 Saṃghāti

 The saṃghāti is a double layers robe of Bhikkhus or Bhikkhunis used as an outer cloak for various occasions.
 It comes over the upper robe (uttarāsaṅga), and the undergarment (antarvāsa).
 In representations of the Buddha, the saṃghāti is usually the most visible garment, with the undergarment or uttarāsaṅga protruding at the bottom.
 It is quite similar in shape to the Greek himation, and its shape and folds have been treated in Greek style in the Greco-Buddhist art of Gandhāra.

 Additions

 Other items that may have been worn with the triple robe were: